 “Those who are perishing” are those in the process of going to hell.
-The idea behind “perishing” is loss of well-being, not of being.
+The idea behind “perishing” is the loss of well-being, not of being.
 The word does not carry the idea of extinction but the idea is more qualitative, not quantitative.

 Paul met a diversity of viewpoints when he came to Athens (Ac 17:18-21).
 When they heard of the resurrection, they sneered (17:32).
 The natural mind views the cross as unacceptable.
 Paul determined to know nothing but Jesus Christ and Him crucified when he came to Corinth (2:2).
-Paul did not accommodate truth to meet their need.
+Paul did not accommodate the truth to meet their need.
 They did not need one more opinion.
-The supernatural power of the cross would countervail human viewpoint.
+The supernatural power of the cross would countervail the human viewpoint.

 but to us who are being saved

 Paul sets in sharp contrast those “who are being saved” to “those who are perishing.”
 Everyone falls into one of these two classes of people.
 Saving is strictly the work of God (passive voice).
 God is in the process of saving the saint.